schemahero/schemahero-docs/content/how-to-use/installing/image-tags.md

 ## Latest

-The `:latest` image points to the last stable release of the images.
+There is no `:latest` tag.
+Docker defaults to the `latest` tag, and this is clear what the expectation of pulling this tag is.
+SchemaHero chooses to not publish an image on this tag.

 ## major.minor.patch